 This is an impressively efficient little log splitter that can be more easily transported than larger models.
 For peace of mind the company backs its product with a 5-year limited warranty and free US-based customer support.

 This model does not include a stand.
-However, if needed, you can purchase a higher-priced model that does.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.